gkzz/gas-test/README.md

 ### mailDraft.js
 Draft is created regularary, NOT sent to someone.

+### DraftWeeklyRpt
+Weekly draft is created regularary, NOT sent to someone.

 ### onMyEdit.js
 Bot post contents of updated row to slack, when status is updated.